Anthrax control guideline

 Mode of transmission

-Anthrax is acquired in three ways: percutaneously, by inhalation, or by ingestion.
-B. anthracis spores can remain viable in soil for many years.
 Humans can become infected with anthrax by handling products from infected animals, by inhaling anthrax spores (especially from contaminated animal products such as hides) or through cuts and abrasions when in contact with contaminated soil.
 Eating undercooked meat from infected animals can also transmit anthrax.
-Transmission from person to person has not been reported.
-Articles and soil contaminated with spores may remain infective for decades.
-Whilst several cases are reported each year among sheep and other domestic animals mainly in the west of New South Wales (NSW), human cases rarely occur in NSW.
-In 2001, several people in the USA contracted anthrax from spores maliciously distributed through the mail.

 Clinical manifestations

 The symptoms of the disease vary depending on how the disease was contracted.
+Anthrax meningitis may be a complication of cutaneous, inhalation, or gastrointestinal anthrax, and is almost invariably fatal.

-Cutaneous
+Cutaneous anthrax

 Initial symptoms may resemble an influenza-like illness (ILI), which include a sore throat, mild fever and myalgia in the absence of rhinorrhoea.
-This prodromal phase is characteristically followed by partial resolution of symptoms followed after several days by rapid progression to severe breathing problems and shock.
+This prodromal phase is characteristically followed by partial resolution of symptoms, followed after several days by rapid progression to severe breathing problems and shock.
 The cardinal feature is a widening mediastinum on chest X-ray without pulmonary infiltrates.
 Meningitis frequently occurs.
-Inhalation anthrax is usually fatal even when treated, but commencement of antibiotics during the prodrome may be effective.
+Inhalational anthrax is usually fatal even when treated, but commencement of antibiotics during the prodrome may be effective.

-Gastrointestinal
+Gastrointestinal anthrax

 The gastrointestinal form of anthrax usually occurs after eating contaminated meat and is characterised by an acute inflammation of the intestinal tract.
 Initial signs of nausea, loss of appetite, vomiting, and fever are followed by abdominal pain, vomiting of blood and severe diarrhoea.
 Gastrointestinal anthrax results in death in 25% to 60% of cases.